-It is hoped that in the requested certification from the FKNMS for the coming work period will reflect a more reasonable and cooperative stance that the Federal Admiralty Court Orders can be carried out in an efficient and collegial manner.
+Confidential negotiations between Motivation and the Florida Division of Historical Resources regarding these matters are ongoing and will be reported to the FKNMS upon completion.
+It is Motivation's hope that in the requested certification from the FKNMS for the coming work period will reflect a more reasonable and cooperative stance that the Federal Admiralty Court Orders can be carried out in an efficient and collegial manner.